ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 - Do not pre-select radio buttons (there should be no checked attribute by default on the radio button)

+## Technical Note: SSR Considerations

+The Ontario Radio Buttons component supports server-side rendering with the following considerations:

+- Language-specific content relies on the `language` prop.
+For SSR, explicitly pass the `language` value (e.g., `language="fr"`) to avoid relying on client-side events like `setAppLanguage`.
+- Some accessibility enhancements (e.g., `aria-describedby` via hint text) are finalized post-hydration due to their reliance on DOM references.

+By following these practices, the component will render correctly in both static and hydrated environments.

 <!-- Auto Generated Below -->

 ## Properties